Yasasvani/Data-Science-Assignments/Assignment_8/README.md

 ## Libraries Used

-The following libraries are used in this project:
+The following libraries are used in this Assignment:

 - numpy
 - pandas